 The most common reason why we hear people embark on being a travel therapist is the ability to travel some amazing places.
 We asked traveler Erica Johnson to share her favorite locations from her travel therapist experience.
 “I was in Peru, Illinois that is!
 It is a small town that is very welcoming and inviting.
 The people there treat you like a member.
 Of their family, help you dig snow out of your driveway and even stop by to say hello.”

-Jenni Adkins explains her favorite place she’s visited during her travel therapist experience.
+Jenni Adkins explains her favorite place she’s visited was her Iowa travel therapist assignment experience.
 “Waterloo, Iowa believe it or not.
 It taught me never to snub your nose at the idea of ANY assignment because they all have something to offer in some way, shape, or form.
 Iowa had the nicest people, quaintest little towns, and BEST biking trails.”

 Jack Castellano liked a bit of adventure during his travel therapist experience.
 “Mammoth Cave in KY was a great time — Largest Cave in the USA!
 Got to crawl through tight spots and see incredible sights.”